 - Intersect youth and family services providers of mental health services to children and youth.

 - There are free sessions being offered in BC for parents undergoing a separation.
 The sessions, titled “Parenting After Separation”, are to help people make informed choices about family separation that take into account the best interests of children.
 Axis Family Resources provides these sessions in Prince George.
-Here is a program brochure, and a program handbook.

 - Northern Health has a number of programs to help children.
 Their Speech and Language Clinic helps children communication delays.
 The Northern Assessment Network provides assessments for children suspected of being autistic, having fetal alcohol syndrome, or other complex developmental or behavioural conditions.
 Northern Health’s Community Dental Program provides free assessments of children’s teeth (does not replace regular dental office visits), education on how to care for teeth, fluoride varnish for children at risk for tooth decay, and help to families searching for a dental office.
 If you have any concerns regarding your child’s hearing, you can have this checked out at Northern Health’s Audiology Program.